apache/flink/docs/dev/table/streaming/unbounded-data-processing/joins.md

 WHERE r.currency = o.currency
 {% endhighlight %}

+In temporal joins, the table on which the `Temporal Function` is defined is known as the Build side and the other append-only table is known as the Probe side.
 Each record from the probe side will be joined with the version of the build side table at the time of the correlated time attribute of the probe side record.
+In other words, a value in table A for key K and timestamp T will be joined with the latest value in table B for key K with timestamp T' <= T.
 In order to support updates (overwrites) of previous values on the build side table, the table must define a primary key.

 In our example, each record from `Orders` will be joined with the version of `Rates` at time `o.rowtime`.
 The `currency` field has been defined as the primary key of `Rates` before and is used to connect both tables in our example.
 If the query were using a processing-time notion, a newly appended order would always be joined with the most recent version of `Rates` when executing the operation.